 1. Qualifying for an SBA Loan

-Prior to securing SBA financing, Mary and I discussed whether or not she qualified.
+Prior to securing SBA financing, Mary and I discussed whether she qualified.
 The SBA documents the qualifications for a borrower.
-Not only is it worthwhile to consider the SBA’s qualifications but the qualifications of the lender as well.
-Each bank has their own set of guidelines to follow.
+It is worthwhile to consider the SBA’s qualifications as well as the lenders.
+As such, each bank has its own set of guidelines to follow.

 Mary and I considered her eligibility requirements for an SBA 7(a) loan.
-SBA 7(a) loans may be used for various reasons such as funding working capital requirements, purchasing another business or purchasing commercial real estate.
+These loans are used for various reasons.
+They can include funding working capital requirements, purchasing another business, or purchasing commercial real estate.

 Primary SBA Loan Qualifications

 A credit score of at least 680 for all primary business owners.

 10 percent or more depending on the purpose of the loan.

 The more business/personal collateral brought to the table, the easier the loan process will be.

 Operating Time as a Business: